-This issue marks the third anniversary of Voces Novae: Chapman University Historical Review, the award-winning, student-run e-journal published by the Alpha Mu Gamma Chapter of Phi Alpha Theta.
+This issue marks the fourth anniversary of Voces Novae: Chapman University Historical Review, the award-winning, student-run e-journal published by the Alpha Mu Gamma Chapter of Phi Alpha Theta.
 Each year our chapter's members have contributed not only their scholarly pursuits, but also their time and dedication so that we may continue to produce and publish research of the highest academic standards.
-For this particular issue, we had an outstanding team of editors ranging from freshmen to seniors who worked diligently to help ensure that the papers published were prime examples of the top quality work produced by the Chapman University History Department.
+For this particular issue, we had an outstanding team of editors ranging from sophomores to seniors who worked diligently to help ensure that the papers published were prime examples of the top quality work produced by the Chapman University History Department.

 The publication of this extraordinary issue would not have been possible without the large amount of support provided by Chapman University's outstanding faculty.
-We would first like to thank Mary Litch and Jana Remy, both of whom have been incredibly patient in guiding us through the journey of publishing this e-journal over the last few years.
+We would first like to thank Dr. Mary Litch and Dr. Jana Remy, both of whom have been incredibly patient in guiding us through the journey of publishing this e-journal over the last few years.
 Their support has been invaluable in making this e-journal a continued success.
 In addition, we must thank the entire faculty of the History Department, who have served as mentors and have always encouraged students to pursue their passions and produce to the best of their ability.
-Dr. Jennifer D. Keene, Dr. Lee Estes, Dr. Robert Slayton, Dr. Alexander Bay, Dr. William F. Cumiford, Professor Brenda Farrington, Dr. Carolyn Vieira-Martinez, Dr. Marilyn J. Harran, Professor Mike Fraga, Dr. Vanessa Gunther, Dr. Elizabeth Eastman, Dr. Tom Reins, Professor William Maher, and Professor Jeffrey Koerber have inspired us to develop our skills as budding historians, writers, scholars, and global citizens.
+Dr. Jennifer D. Keene, Dr. Lee Estes, Dr. Robert Slayton, Dr. Alexander Bay, Dr. William F. Cumiford, Professor Brenda Farrington, Dr. Carolyn Vieira-Martinez, Dr. Marilyn J. Harran, Professor Mike Fraga, Dr. Vanessa Gunther, Dr. Elizabeth Eastman, Dr. Tom Reins, Professor William Maher, Dr. Shira Klein, and Professor Jeffrey Koerber have inspired us to develop our skills as budding historians, writers, scholars, and global citizens.